Pylons/pyramid/docs/narr/startup.rst

    system for this application.
 See :ref:`logging_config` for more information.

 #.
-The application's *constructor* named by the entry point reference or
+The application's *constructor* named by the entry point reference on the
-   dotted Python name on the ``use=`` line of the section representing your :app:`Pyramid` application is passed the key/value parameters mentioned within the section in which it's defined.
+   ``use=`` line of the section representing your :app:`Pyramid` application is passed the key/value parameters mentioned within the section in which it's defined.
 The constructor is meant to return a :term:`router` instance, which is a :term:`WSGI` application.

    For :app:`Pyramid` applications, the constructor will be a function named ``main`` in the ``__init__.py`` file within the :term:`package` in which